 There are 10 court centres in locations throughout Newfoundland and Labrador.
 In addition to sitting in its principal locations, the Provincial Court conducts circuits to various rural and remote communities.
-The Court employed 1 Per Diem Judge who has retired and continue to work on a part-time basis as needed and 1 Judge has retired completely.
+The Court employed 1 Per Diem Judge who has now retired completely.